Powerlearnproject/se-assignment-day-2-git-and-github-Bertramec93/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Fundamental Concepts of Version Control:

+Tracking Changes: Version control systems (VCS) track changes to files and directories over time.
+This allows you to see the history of modifications, including who made changes and when they were made.

+Branching and Merging: Version control systems support branching, which allows you to create separate lines of development.
+Branches can be merged back into the main project, enabling parallel development and experimentation without disrupting the main codebase.

+Commit History: Changes are recorded in commits, which are snapshots of the project at various points in time.
+Each commit includes a unique identifier, a timestamp, and a message describing the changes.

+Collaboration: Multiple people can work on the same project simultaneously.
+VCS helps manage conflicts and integrates changes from different contributors, making collaborative work more efficient.

+Revertibility: You can revert to previous versions of files or the entire project if needed.
+This is useful for undoing mistakes or recovering lost work.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?